msu-cmse-courses/cmse495-SS24/0227-Installation_Code_Review.md

 ## Agenda (80 Minutes)

+- (10 minutes) CATME Team Review
 - ~~(50 minutes) Installation Code Reviews~~
 - (10 minutes) Annocements and check-in
 - (80 minutes) Group meeting

+# CATME team review

+When you get to class, log onto CATME and provide a review of you and your team's performace on the slide development milestone.

 ---